-In this post we hope to provide you with DIY Funeral Arrangement Ideas; and our Guide To Planning Do It Yourself Funerals in the UK.
+In this post we hope to provide you with some do it yourself Funeral Arrangement Ideas; and our Guide To Planning DIY Funerals in the UK.
 Wondering if you can make your own funeral arrangements without a funeral director?
 Yes you can!
 Read on to find out how…

 In the UK there is no legal requirement to use a funeral director to plan a funeral.
 You are the funeral director!
-Though many funerals are planned and arranged by using a funeral director; it is possible to arrange a funeral yourself (with the help of this ‘how to’ guide).
+Though many funerals are planned and arranged by using a funeral director; arranging a DIY funeral is possible yourself (with the help of this ‘how to’ guide).

-Guide To Planning Your Own Funeral in the UK
+Guide To Planning DIY Funerals in the UK

-We have put together this free guide to making your own Do It Yourself funeral arrangements; which also includes a few great funeral arrangement ideas.
+We have put together this free guide to making your own Do It Yourself funeral arrangements; which also includes a few great funeral arrangement ideas and tips on what you need to buy a coffin.
 After reading this post, you should have a good idea about how you can plan and organise; everything you need for a funeral in the UK.

 Taking Care of a Loved One After Death